armanincredible/armanincredible/README.md

   <img src="https://media.giphy.com/media/l3Ucfk8zqn7NAjLLq/giphy.gif" width="500"/>
 </div>

-## Nice to meet you on my page
+### Nice to meet you on my github page !

 # About me
-My name is Arman Nabiev and i'm a studen of MIPT (Moscow Institute of Physics and Technology). <br/> My main traits are hard work and scientific curiosity.
-And then you will notice that i love dora's songs.
+My name is Arman Nabiev and I'm a studen of MIPT (Moscow Institute of Physics and Technology). <br/> My main traits are hard work and scientific curiosity.
+And then you will notice that I love dora's songs.

 # Important works
 + [Compiler (Last project in the 1-st course)](https://github.com/armanincredible/Compiler)    <br/>